-Sam graduated Business Information Technology and started his own company, developing
+Sam graduated in Business Information Technology and started his own company, developing

 MEET THE TEAM: RASTECH

-Nazma, who will soon start her second year in Programming and Mallen, who’s in her third year
+Nazma, who will soon start her second year in Programming, and Mallen, who’s in her third year of

 Medicine, are the organizational managers of the team.
 Mallen is also the co-founder of a project within her university, which seeks sponsorship for students who don’t make enough money.